mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **USING PERCEPTION**

 Perception Tests are for any situation involving basic senses (sight, hearing, smell, touch, or taste) where you’re looking for something that isn’t obvious.
 Your gamemaster might call for you to make one, or you can call for a Perception Test by taking an Use Skill Major Action to get a handle on what’s going down around you.
-Making the TN on a `Perception + Intuition [Mental]` Test indicates that you’ve noticed something subtle or important (or both)—net effect determine how much detail you get.
+Making the Threshold on a `Perception + Intuition [Mental]` Test indicates that you’ve noticed something subtle or important (or both)—net effect determine how much detail you get.
 If someone is deliberately trying to hide from you, they’ll oppose your test with their own skill (Using Stealth Skills).
 Perception Tests involving vision (which is most of them) use the same Visibility and Light modifiers as attacks do in combat (Environmental Modifiers).
 Other modifiers are listed on the Perception Test Modifiers table.
 If a bunch of people are making a Perception Test and looking for the same thing, use a Teamwork Test.

 **Perception Test Modifiers table**